Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_operator_overloading/01_introduction.rst

 - https://en.wikipedia.org/wiki/Spirit_Parser_Framework
 - https://en.wikipedia.org/wiki/Domain-specific_language

+..

     Is there a project where overloading :cch:`operator,` made sense?

 Yes.
-C++ is a fun language where even the most obscure "features" will be found by someone to be useful. :cch:`operator,` is overloaded in `Boost Assign <http://www.boost.org/doc/libs/release/libs/assign/doc/index.html#intro>`_ to extend interface of STL containers.
+C++ is a fun language where even the most obscure features will be found by someone to be useful. :cch:`operator,` is overloaded in `Boost Assign <http://www.boost.org/doc/libs/release/libs/assign/doc/index.html#intro>`_ to extend interface of STL containers.
 This library is somewhat old (pre modern C++ era); since C++11 there are much better (and less confusing) ways to do things what the library provides.

 Practice
 ########

-In practice, very few classes have overloaded operators other than ``=``, ``==`` and ``!=``.
+In practice, very few classes have overloaded operators other than ``=``, ``==`` and ``!=`` or user-defined convertion.
 Thus, **you can skip this chapter and come back later.
 Vast majority of code does not need to overload any operators** so there is no significant value in trying to remember all possible recommendations for each operator mentioned in this chapter.